 So can one see and do in Sinuiju?
 Let’s dive right in to it!

-Initially there was one giant bronze statue of a younger President Kim Il Sung but not the statues of both leaders President Kim Il Sung and General Kim Jong Il stand high in one of the busiest parts of town.
+Initially there was one giant bronze statue of a younger President Kim Il Sung but not the statues of both leaders.
+Now the statues of President Kim Il Sungand Chairman Kim Jong Il stand high in one of the busiest parts of town.
 The building behind it is the revolutionary history museum.